 3.6 – All technical drawings, reports and any other information or documents whatsoever which the Company has submitted to the Customer in the course of, or prior to the formation of, the Contract and all copyright and other intellectual property rights therein remain the sole property of the Company and may not be used except in connection with the operation, maintenance and use of the Goods, may not be disclosed to third parties and are to be returned on demand.

-4.1 – The Company’s prices are exclusive of any applicable taxes such as VAT unless otherwise stated.
+4.1 – The Company’s prices are exclusive of any applicable taxes and duties, such as VAT, unless otherwise stated.

 4.2 – Installation and other services are not included in quoted prices unless specifically stated.